Bitcoin Verdict

 Our Scoring Methodology

-Every Bitcoin Verdict review uses the same 100-point scoring framework.
+If you are new here, this is the page that tells you whether to trust the rest of the site.
+Every Bitcoin Verdict review runs through the same 100-point scoring framework.
 No black boxes.
 No paid placements.
-Each score is broken down so you can see exactly why a product earned its grade.
+We break each score down piece by piece, so you can see exactly why a product earned its grade and decide for yourself whether you agree.

 Editorial Independence

-Bitcoin Verdict is reader-supported.
+Here is the one thing to know up front: Bitcoin Verdict is reader-supported.
 When you click a link and make a purchase, we may earn a commission.
-This never influences our scores or recommendations - products are evaluated the same way regardless of whether they have an affiliate program.
-We disclose affiliate relationships on each review page.
-No company can pay for a better grade.
+That money never touches our scores or recommendations - we evaluate every product the same way, whether or not it has an affiliate program.
+You will see the affiliate relationships disclosed on each review page.
+No company can pay us for a better grade, and we will not pretend otherwise.

 Bitcoin-Only Focus